Israel-Laguan/HTML-LESS-JS-no-webpack-starter/README.md

-# HTML-SCSS-JS-no-webpack-starter
+# HTML-LESS-JS-no-webpack-starter
-Single page webpage with SCSS support and vanillaJS framework
+Single page webpage with LESS support and vanillaJS framework